karanliknotalar/classify-yolo-dataset/README.md

-# Draw Box or Original image Classify Yolo Dataset
+# Classify Box Drawn Picture or Original Picture
-Split your existing dataset into folders with classes.
-While doing this, make it as an original picture or a box-drawn picture and save it.
+Split the dataset into folders with class names.
+In the final, there are pictures of that class in each folder.

 # Augment Dataset by 3x
 You can also easily triple your dataset and thus increase your training accuracy.